snakey1980/githubpages/content/posts/secret-santa.md

     Found 265 derangements for 6 players
     Found 1854 derangements for 7 players

 Of course, just doing it 100,000 times doesn't mean we hit all of the possible derangements.
-But we can take a look at https://oeis.org/A000166 and see that we did indeed do it.
-If we wanted to guarantee it we could generate all permutations and check them.
+To check:

+    for (i in (4..11)) {
+        val count = generatePermutations((0 until i).toList())
+                .filter { perm -> perm.none { perm.indexOf(it) == it } }.count()
+        println("Found $count derangements of $i elements")
+    }

+    Found 9 derangements of 4 elements
+    Found 44 derangements of 5 elements
+    Found 265 derangements of 6 elements
+    Found 1854 derangements of 7 elements
+    Found 14833 derangements of 8 elements
+    Found 133496 derangements of 9 elements
+    Found 1334961 derangements of 10 elements
+    Found 14684570 derangements of 11 elements

+Generating permutations gets slow after 11 but we can see the sequence at https://oeis.org/A000166.

 We have not been tracking how many times we had to shuffle.
 We can assume it's not too many times since, so far, we were able to perform draws quite quickly.
 But will we have to shuffle more as we have more players?
 Counting the shuffles and timing gives: